 “Marseillais” is a distinct language and part of the maritime branch of “Provencal.”
 Still, it is viewed as a dialect spoken in the Marseille region and other parts of southern France for most purposes.

 French speakers from Paris and Marseille can understand each other.
-Still, there are apparent differences in their speaking styles.
+Still, their speaking styles appear to differ.

 For instance, Marseillais speakers pronounce “e” at the end of words.
 In contrast, Parisian speakers often omit it.
 This can be surprising for non-native French speakers.